-According to 2018 figures from industry watchdog Ofgem, the average dual fuel variable tariff was £1,138 a year, or £93.83 a month.
-Let’s estimate this break down, with electricity costing slightly more than gas, say 55/45.
-That means gas and electricity costs around £3 a day.
+According to January 2022 figures from industry watchdog Ofgem, the average dual fuel variable tariff was £1,277 a year, or £106.41 a month.
+So we can estimate that gas and electricity costs around £3.50 a day.

 But average figures are a bit of a red herring.
 This is because average prices tend to be similar to the energy price cap – which makes average costs seem lower than they actually are.
-And as each bill depends on a number of factors such as location, property type and number of inhabitants, they’ll vary immensely.
+And as each bill depends on a number of factors such as location, usage and tariff type, they’ll vary immensely.

 Gas and electric bills in winter

-Naturally, bills for energy are going to be higher in the winter.
-Space heating is responsible for two thirds of energy use and half of energy bills in UK homes.
-Keeping a typical house warm in winter can easily cost £600, around half of the yearly bill.
+Naturally bills for energy are going to be higher in the winter.
+Keeping a typical house warm in winter can easily cost around half of the yearly bill.
 In the summer you can let the sun do most of the work.

 If winter in the UK is particularly harsh, costs will go up.
 Remember the ‘Beast from the East’ in 2018?
 That cold freeze brought a lowest temperature of -14°C to the Scottish mountain ranges.
-If you’ve forgotten – good for you, you must have kept warm.
-Some of the highlanders in Scotland are still not over it.
-Anyway, the average power rose by five times for that quarter of the year when it hit.
+Unsurprisingly, energy consumption was higher than usual during that period, according to government data.

 Gas and electric bills by people and property

-We can break down the average gas and electric bill in the UK here into small, medium and large sized houses.
+We can break down the average gas and electric bill in the UK into small, medium and large sized houses.
 The following are statistics we calculated, based on Ofgem and government data for 2021.

-With an annual gas output of 8,000kWh and an electricity output of 2,000kWh
+With an annual gas output of 8,000kWh and an electricity output of 1,800kWh

 Cheapest energy prices in UK vs most expensive

-Right, now we’ve read you the apocalyptic riot act, we’re gonna tell you to move.
+Right, now we’ve dazzled you with data, we’re gonna tell you to move.
 Only joking.
 But the average price does change dramatically depending on where you live in the UK.